NREL/wind-hybrid-open-controller/docs/examples.md

 python construct_yaw_offsets.py
 ```

-Not that, currently, contruct_yaw_offsets.py requires FLORIS version 3, whereas the rest of the
+Not that, currently, construct_yaw_offsets.py requires FLORIS version 3, whereas the rest of the
 example requires FLORIS version 4.
 As a result, we provide the generated offsets in
-yaw_offesets.pkl.
+yaw_offsets.pkl.
 To avoid regenerating yaw_offsets.pkl (and therefore avoid the current need for
 floris v3), set `optimize_yaw_offsets = False` at the beginning of construct_yaw_offsets.py before
 running.